I lost my father when I was a small child. That fact has affected my life every day since.

 In those years, when father's day came, there was no alternative for kids who didn't have a dad.
 I was the odd girl out.
 The few other fatherless kids I knew were children of divorce, and that wasn't nearly as common as it is now.
 Now, most schools are sensitive to the fact that there are fatherless children in the class.

 Today, plenty of kids grow up without their dad, most lose them through divorce or estrangement.
 For many of those kids, their dad was never really around at all.
 I guarantee you that every one of those kids has some kind of fantasy about their dad.
 At least I have some memories, and I know that I once had a dad that loved me.

-Care-Taking a Fatherless Child
+Care-Taking a Child With an Absent Father

 © 2015 Sherry Hewins

 Mayrapatricia on June 18, 2017: